Gumbo64/sm64-crypto/readme.md

 5. Click Build and wait for it to build
 6. Once it's done, go to Images and click the icon next to the sm64-crypto image that looks like a play button
 7. go to the bottom and click Start Container

-## Controls
-Keyboard button - N64 Button
-* WASD - Joystick
-* I - A
-* J - B
-* O - Z
-* Enter - Start

-Special keys
-* R - Go back ~4 seconds in the run
-* Q - Completely restart run
-* hold Space - Change to 0.1x Speed
-* hold (Shift + Space) - Change to 10x Speed (or as fast as your computer can go)

 ## Credits
 * Iroh